 He adds: “And Amazon is black swanning everybody.”

-Galloway shares a number of compelling statistics and punctures a few accepted myths—the biggest of which is the population “explosion.”
+Galloway shared a number of compelling statistics and punctured a few accepted myths—the biggest of which is the population “explosion.”
 The only area where the population is growing – where the birth rate is actually increasing – is Africa, he says.

 “Everywhere else, the fertility rate is collapsing.”